14/09/17 As we received one nomination in the parent election we would like to welcome Reshma Chambers as the new parent governor.

 Joe Roukin - Parent Governor

-Now the general manager of an ambitions landscape gardening company, for over 14 years I was a senior manager at a sixth-form college, focusing on the students' pastoral needs whilst also teaching art and design.
+Now the general manager of an ambitious landscape gardening company, for over 14 years I was a senior manager at a sixth-form college, focusing on the students' pastoral needs whilst also teaching art and design.
 My daughter started in Reception this year and this, combined with my background in education, makes me passionate about providing the best learning opportunities for the school.

-Anni Hardwick – Co-opted Governor
+Anni Kelly – Co-opted Governor

 I am the Deputy Headteacher at Monksmead School.
 I have been a member of the governing body for a long time as a Staff governor but in the reconstitutions become a co-opted Governor in June 2016.